process-engine/documentation/reference/frontend.md

 If there is no frontend application connected to the process engine server when a user task is reached, the diagram execution will be paused until a frontend application is connected.

 ## BPMN Implementation

+All of the basic BPMN elements are implemented in the process engine.
+There are some exotic elements though, that don't bring any real new functionality to the table and are more like a syntactic sugar for existing functionality.

+Examples for such elements are:
+TODO: find examples